Yuliang-Zou/EECS542-Winter2017/README.md

 # EECS542-Winter2017
 Advanced Topics in Computer Vision.
 [Link](http://web.eecs.umich.edu/~jjcorso/t/542W17/)

 This is a repository recording the suggested reading list for UMich EECS542 Winter2017 section.
-There are three major topics: Probabilistc Graphical Models, Deep Learning, and Dictionary Learning.
+There are three major topics: Structured Learning and Prediction, Deep Learning, and Sparse Modeling.

 ## Schedule: